ehorodyski/bus-schedule/UPDATE_GUIDE.md

 10. Mention barrels
 11. Refactor App Component to remove references to services
 12. Service tests are now pure, no service-level variables are used as dependencies.
+13. Use folder structuring based off NgRX best practice (to make it my own).

 TODO:
 1. Update tests